raspberrypilearning/looping-sprites/en/step_2.md

 --- no-print ---

-Have a look at these [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} from the Raspberry Pi Foundation Scratch studio.
+Have a look at the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} below from the Raspberry Pi Foundation Scratch studio.

 Click the green flag on a project to see the code run.

-Click `See inside` below a project to investigate its code.
+Click `See inside`{:class="block3motion"} below a project to investigate its code.
 Each sprite has a different **algorithm** which makes each sprite's movement unique.

 **Tip:** Professional programmers explore and take inspiration from code created by other programmers.